adamtow/notecuts/docs/English.md

 - **Find Songs**: Reference the silent audio file.
 - **Play Music**
 - **Text**: enter "autorun" as the value.
-- **Run Shortcut**: specify Cronios as the shortcut.
+- **Run Shortcut**: specify NoteCuts or Cronios as the shortcut.

 ![24 Hours of Silence](https://adamtow.github.io/notecuts/images/silence.png)

-Now, whenever you want to run Cronios for long periods of uninterrupted time, run this shortcut.
-After seeing the notification from Cronios as to when it will start evaluating your cron jobs, you can lock your screen or switch to using other apps.
+Now, whenever you want to run NoteCuts or Cronios for long periods of uninterrupted time, run this shortcut.
+After seeing the notification from NoteCuts or Cronios as to when it will start evaluating your cron jobs, you can lock your screen or switch to using other apps.

-Also use the [Cronios Watcher](http://cronios.com#cronios-watcher) to be notified if Cronios were to stop, either by iOS or by an error in the Shortcuts app.
+> If you use Cronios, install and use the [Cronios Watcher](http://cronios.com#cronios-watcher) to be notified if Cronios were to stop, either by iOS or by an error in the Shortcuts app.
 For more information, please refer to the [Cronios documentation](http://cronios.com).

 ****